commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `src/content/files`: this folder should contain static files that can be referenced within the `*.mdx` content files.
 For example SVG files, PDF files, etc.

 - `src/images`: this folder should contain images that are used within the `*.mdx` content files.
 Images in this folder are processed and optimized by Gatsby for lazy loading.
 Supported image formats are `JPEG` and `PNG`.

-- `src/code-examples`: instead of placing them into markdown fenced code blocks, code examples can be put into this folder and be loaded into the documentation using the `<CodeExample>` component.

 - `src/data/navigation.yaml`: this contains the website main navigation links.
 The structure of the file is a _list of chapters_ as following: